Regularized Zero-Variance Control Variates: Regularized Zero-Variance Control Variates

 where $P_j(\bm{\theta})$ denotes the $j$th of all $J$ monomial terms in $\bm{\theta}$ up to order $Q$.
 For such a kernel, a well-defined Hilbert space $\mathcal{H} = \text{span}\{P_j\}_{j=1,\dots,J}$ is reproduced and we have an explicit expression for the Hilbert norm

-which reveals the method of \citet{Barp2018} as an $\mathcal{L}_2$-penalised regression method.
-As such, the optimisation problem in ZV-CV with $\text{PEN}(g)=\|\vect{\beta}_s\|_2^2$ is equivalent to the optimisation problem in CF (without the standardisation of the response and predictors) and it can be solved as a least-squares problem with complexity $\mathcal{O}(J^3 + NJ^2)$.
+which reveals the method of \citet{Barp2018} as an $\mathcal{L}_2$-penalized regression method.
+As such, the optimization problem in ZV-CV with $\text{PEN}(g)=\|\vect{\beta}_s\|_2^2$ is equivalent to the optimization problem in CF (without the standardization of the response and predictors) and it can be solved as a least-squares problem with complexity $\mathcal{O}(J^3 + NJ^2)$.
 The first main contribution of our work is to propose a more practical alternative to the method of \citet{Barp2018}, which we recall has $\mathcal{O}(N^3)$ computational cost, by using such a finite-dimensional polynomial kernel.
 Our results in this direction are empirical (only) and we explore the properties of this method for various values of $Q$ in Section \ref{sec:Examples}.

-Tikhonov regularisation has been applied implicitly in the context of CF but, to the best of our knowledge, this is the first time that general penalised regression methods have been proposed in the context of ZV-CV.
+Tikhonov regularization has been applied implicitly in the context of CF but, to the best of our knowledge, this is the first time that general penalized regression methods have been proposed in the context of ZV-CV.
 Results in Section \ref{sec:Examples} demonstrate that the new estimators can offer substantial variance reduction in practice when the number of samples is small relative to the number of coefficients being estimated.